 You can check this value with a File Integrity & Checksum Checker.
 If the hash value varies, the file is modified, and there are higher chances that it contains malicious code.
 You can avoid installing it on your PC.

 Read: How to tell if your computer has a virus?

 6] Use Windows Sandbox feature

 Simply run Windows Sandbox and copy and paste your program file to it.
 After that, run the program and analyze its behavior.
 If it is running smoothly, it is most probably safe.
-If you see suspicious behavior, then avoid installing it to your actual system.
-This post will whos you how to enable Windows Sandbox in Windows 10 Home
+If you see suspicious behavior, then avoid installing it on your actual system.
+This post will show you how to enable Windows Sandbox in Windows Home.

 As they say, prevention is better than cure.
 So, before opening a suspicious file, do check if it contains any malware or not.